|Power and Function|

 Some areas are trialling a personal wheelchair budget, which would replace the voucher scheme.
 The intention is to give people who use NHS wheelchair service greater choice and control.
 The budget can be used to buy a chair from within the NHS range that is available locally, or they can add to the budget to enhance what is available from the NHS, or to buy privately.

-If a wheelchair is agreed and provided by the service, they will also provide accessories based on the assessment of your needs, training in the use and care of the chair and a repair and maintenance contract.
+If a wheelchair is agreed and provided by the service, they will also provide accessories based on the assessment of your needs, basic advice in the use and care of the chair and a repair and maintenance contract.
 The repair and maintenance is usually provided by a local mobility engineering company.

 If you, or the person you care for, are in receipt of continuing care funding, you are unlikely to have a chair funded through the wheelchair service, although they may provide the assessment.